Print & GoSave Time and Money! Buy and print your tickets at home. Buy Now

-Riders must be able to enter and exit the ride without jeopardizing themselves or others and to assit with their own evacuation if necessary.
-Riders must demonstrate appropriate observed behavior indicating a willingess and ability to participate and/or follow rider requirements.
+Riders must be able to enter and exit the ride without jeopardizing themselves or others and to assist with their own evacuation if necessary.
+Riders must demonstrate appropriate observed behavior indicating a willingness and ability to participate and/or follow rider requirements.

-Riders with cervical collar, neck brace, broken coller bone, full arm cast, braced arm cast, or full leg cast are not allowed to ride.
+Riders with cervical collar, neck brace, broken collar bone, full arm cast, braced arm cast, or full leg cast are not allowed to ride.